LabelMe

-LabelMe is a project created by the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) which provides a dataset of digital images with annotations.
+LabelMe is a project created by the MIT Computer Science and Artificial Intelligence Laboratory (CSAIL) that provides a dataset of digital images with annotations.
 The dataset is dynamic, free to use, and open to public contribution.
 The most applicable use of LabelMe is in computer vision research.
 As of October 31, 2010, LabelMe has 187,240 images, 62,197 annotated images, and 658,992 labeled objects.

 Motivation

 The motivation behind creating LabelMe comes from the history of publicly available data for computer vision researchers.
 Most available data was tailored to a specific research group's problems and caused new researchers to have to collect additional data to solve their own problems.
 LabelMe was created to solve several common shortcomings of available data.
 The following is a list of qualities that distinguish LabelMe from previous work.